 This is an incredible experience.
 There is nothing like it.
 So much color, so much music, so much amazing food.
 The whole idea is that you get in one of the many colorful boats, either with your significant other as a romantic date or in a group.
 I went with a group from my hostel on a tour.
 We did a four hour tour, as you’re sailing through the small canal, other boats approach you with mariachis on board, food, selling goods, drinks etc. There are also many stores along the way you can stop, get off the boat and stop to shop around, grab something to eat, or use the bathroom which we did quite a few times thanks to the beers haha.
 For a private boat you can pay $350 MXN ($17.16 USD) or you can jump on a collective, a shared boat for $40 MXN ($1.96 USD).

-To be honest, not something you would be missing out if you didn’t visit, but definitely something you could check out if you have the extra time.
+To be honest, during my visit in October ’18, I was not impressed.
+However, this time in September ’20 I got the chance to further explore this neighborhood as this is where our Airbnb was located.
 The Chinatown in Mexico City, rather small, but so interesting to see in the middle of the city.
 Surrounded by all the Mexican culture, across from the Palacio de Bellas Artes.
-This two block long neighborhood transports you to a new place.
+This three block long neighborhood transports you to a new place.
 Side note, I had tacos while in Chinatown and they were just as good as the tacos on the little markets across the street!
 Plus, it costs nothing to walk around and experience the neighborhood.

 Some monuments worth visiting while in the city include; the Angel of Independence as well as the CDMX sign in the Zocalo.
 The Zocalo area itself is worth a visit.
 You can’t forget to visit the many mercaditos Mexico City has to offer, the one in the picture below is walking distance from the Frida Kahlo museum in Coyoacan.
 Also pictured below is the Garibaldi plaza, which to be honest during the day is just like any other plaza with not much going on.
 There are mariachis looking to sing for you for a fee, but the real experience is at night.
 During this trip I did not visit Garibaldi at night but a lot of people, specially locals do recommend it.